ws333/iases3frontends/README.md

 ### Packaging

-Note that a version bump must take place in `packages/thunderbird-extension/public/manifest.json`.
-After that, run `npm run build-and-package`.
+To publish a new version bump the version in `packages/thunderbird-extension/public/manifest.json` and `package.json`.
+Then run `npm i` to update `package-lock.json`
+Then run `npm run build-and-package` to build the add-on file.
+(Stored in the root of the project folder, but excluded from the repo.)
-The resulting `iases3@iase.one.xpi` is a bundle of the extension.
+The resulting `iases3@iase.one.xpi` is a bundle of the extension that can be uploaded to a developer account at https://addons.thunderbird.net/EN-US/developers/
+(To edit the output filename see the `package-addon` script in `package.json`)

 ### Contact list sync and merge logic: